Sign Up for a Free Account

 Overview

 Lyme disease continues to hold a unique position on the battlefront between evidence-based medicine and populist-supported, anecdote-derived care.
 Studies support the efficacy of standard courses of antimicrobial therapy in patients with active Lyme disease and demonstrate the lack of benefit of prolonged courses in patients with chronic, nonspecific symptoms.
-National organizations of infectious disease specialists and of neurologists have analyzed all available evidence and concluded current recommendations are appropriate.
+National organizations of infectious disease specialists, neurologists, and rheumatologists have analyzed all available evidence and concluded current recommendations are appropriate.
 A counterculture has promulgated its own “evidence-based guidelines,” relying heavily on data with a high risk of bias.
 Patients are caught in the middle.
 Against this backdrop, the author reviews the current understanding of this disease and its treatment, focusing on the key sources of controversy and highlighting studies further supporting the standard diagnostic and therapeutic approach.

 Key points